catherineloesch/project3-mernstack-app/README.md

 ## <a name="future-improvements"></a> 10.
 Future Improvements

-- enable users to upload files so they can add profile pictures and add phtographs to their posts
+- enable users to upload files so they can add profile pictures and add photographs to their posts
 - incorporate a third-party api: displaying funny or motivational quotes specifically related to divorce would add interesting and relevant content to the website